 Turning to firm-level variables, there are no statistically significant differences in injury claim rates by firm size when all workers are examined together.
 The general view is that managing health and safety is more challenging for small firms who face resource constraints, less formal management styles and limited access to external support (for example, see MBIE, 2018).
-When the results are run separately for men and women, male workers in large firms with 250+ employees have a lower likelihood of an injury claim (-11.9%) compared with workers in firms with 6-49 employees, but the difference is only weakly statistically significant.
+When the results are run separately for men and women, male workers in large firms with 250+ employees have a lower likelihood of an injury claim (-0.119 percentage points) compared with workers in firms with 6-49 employees, but the difference is only weakly statistically significant.
 For women, injury claim rates tend to increase with firm size.
-Female workers in firms with 50-249 employees are 8.0% more likely to have an injury claim than women in firms with 6-49 employees, and those in firms with 250+ employees have a 14.1% higher likelihood.
-Accordingly to the regression model, the small size of the coefficients means that even if the firm size distribution does shift, it is unlikely to result in much of a change to the injury claim rate (all else equal).
+Female workers in firms with 50-249 employees are 0.08 percentage points more likely to have an injury claim than women in firms with 6-49 employees, and those in firms with 250+ employees are 0.141 percentage points more likely.
 Overall, consistent with previous research (Poland, 2017), the relationship between injury claims and firm size is not straightforward.